top of page

 • Roseola (fever followed by rash)

-• Viral exanthems (from flu, cold viruses)
+• Viral exanthems (from flu or cold viruses)

 • HFMD (Hand, Foot and Mouth Disease): painful blisters on hands, feet, and mouth